-Up to $10M is available from Community Sports Infrastructure Loans Scheme to help organisations low interest loans to deliver sport and recreation infrastructure.
+The Community Sports Infrastructure Loans Scheme is a program that provides organisations access to low interest rate loans to deliver community sport and recreation infrastructure.

-- incentivise organisations such as Local Government to bring forward community sport and recreation infrastructure delivery
+- Encourage organisations such as local government to bring forward community sport and recreation infrastructure delivery.

-- support a range of organisations who can demonstrate the capability and capacity to deliver the Victorian Government’s objectives as outlined in the Active Victoria Strategic Framework.
+- Support a range of organisations that can demonstrate the capability and capacity to deliver the Victorian Government’s objectives as outlined in the Active Victoria Strategic Framework.

 Projects that may be supported under the scheme include, but are not limited to:

-Applications may be submitted for sport and recreation infrastructure projects from eligible applicants, including:
+Applications may be submitted for community sport and recreation infrastructure projects from eligible applicants, including:

 - local government authorities

-- Victorian state sporting associations or the national sporting organisation seeking to invest in a community infrastructure project
+- Victorian state sporting associations or a national sporting organisation seeking to invest in a community infrastructure projects

-- not-for-profit and private facility managers with long-term community facility management arrangements
+- incorporated not-for-profit and private facility managers with long-term community facility management arrangements

 - educational institutions such as universities or non-government schools (schools not in a position to borrow funds are encouraged to work with project partners).